SocialHarvest/harvester/README.md

 the RESTful API server.
 All social media services have an access token you will be able to generate and use within Social Harvest.
 You do not need a web browser to configure Social Harvest.
 Configurations are porable and can be deployed with each harvester.

+Note: If you are working with the Social Harvest Dashboard and are developing locally with ```grunt dev``` then you will likely be running the dashboard on a Node.js server with a port of ```8881``` (by default) and you will need to configure CORS for that origin.
+You can add as many allowed origins as you like in the configuration.

 ## Installation

 Installation is pretty simple.
 You'll need to have Go installed, clone this repository and then grab some dependencies before building.